 The mosaic style caught my eye, as did somewhat of a throwback to pixelated text, but I also wondered “Who is W.F.
 Schumacher”?
 How much could I find out?
-The doorway below this was closed, and had a plater with names and buzzers, now its a multi-unit residence.
+The doorway below this was closed, and had a plate with names and buzzers.
+Now it is a multi-unit residence.

 But what was it before?